-This fund would not be possible without the support of Sandy Cummings (director of Space, Hope and Charity), Kathy Deggendorfer (founder of the Roundhouse Foundation), Dr. Scott Fisher, and Gina Vivona.
+This fund would not be possible without Sandy Cummings (director of Space, Hope and Charity), Kathy Deggendorfer (founder of the Roundhouse Foundation), Dr. Scott Fisher, and Gina Vivona.
 Dr. Fisher played a vital role in Charity's life as a mentor and this legacy will continue through the Woody's Stars Fund.

 If you prefer to mail a check, please specify the "Woody's Stars Fund" and mail to: